 Another classic magneto telephone.

 Rarer than the Ericsson, practically unknown in the U.S.

 This incredible inventor explored the scientific priciples used in many later telephones.

 Used in many countries over many decades.

 A look at the development of the telephone handset.

-This putts many of the telephones and inventors into some sort of sequence.
+This puts many of the telephones and inventors into some sort of sequence.